xuqiantong/NY_Auto/README.md

 New York Auto Depot, Inc. is an entrepreneurial automotive dealership founded in 2012 by a group of college graduates who are also automotive enthusiasts.
 The company aims to provide personalized vehicle purchase consultation for college students at a lower price than traditional dealerships by making use of e-business technologies and new media platforms.
 It also connects car enthusiasts in various colleges and create a network of people who love or hope to learn about cars.

 This website project includes:
-- Clinent Side Interfaces: browsing, selling vehicles on desktop and mobile devices for customers.
+- Client Side Interfaces: browsing, selling vehicles on desktop and mobile devices for customers.
 - Data Management System: administration and different levels of accesses of vehicle data for employees.

 ![Screen_shot](Screen_shot.png)